Shipping is taking 2-10 working days due to delays

 It’s worth noting that although rosacea affects all skin tones, redness and flushing is more apparent in those with fairer skin.
 “I see lots of people with type 4 skin on the Fitzpatrick scale who present to me with rosacea but, because it’s not always expected in this skin tone, it’s quite often misdiagnosed as acne,” says dermatologist Dr Justine Hextall.
 “All skin types can get rosacea.”
 If you have a darker complexion and are noticing that your skin stings when you go from cold to warm temperatures or feels especially warm after eating certain foods, take the time to investigate further.

 Understandably, rosacea can have a negative impact on your self-esteem.
 Being told you have a long-term condition can be overwhelming, and the outward signs of rosacea can be difficult to disguise.
 Remember, it’s never trivial to be stressed about your skin.

 There are lifestyle tweaks and changes you can make to reduce the symptoms of rosacea.
-Some of the most common rosacea triggers are:
+Some of the most common rosacea triggers and causes of flushed skin are:

 Can’t pinpoint exactly which one might be the root of your most recent rosacea flare-up?
 Try keeping a diary and on one page, record what you’ve been up to, how you felt and what you’ve eaten.
 You can then either take a photo or jot down how your skin has been looking and feeling.
 Look back at it after a month and see if you can spot any patterns.